 The Bank has put in place a well-structured Credit Risk Management Policy duly approved by the Board.
-The Policy document defines organization structure, role and responsibilities and, the processes whereby the Credit Risks carried by the Bank can be identified, quantified and managed within framework that the Bank considers consistent with its mandate and risk tolerance.
+The Policy document defines organization structure, role & responsibilities and, the processes whereby the Credit Risks carried by the Bank can be identified, quantified & managed within the framework that the Bank considers consistent with its mandate and risk tolerance.